 Con: diesel trucks are really loud (we currently live in a apartment complex)

-Con: where the hell would we park an F-250 or F-350? (again, we live in an apartment complex)
+Con: where the hell would we park an F-250 or F-350? (again, we live in an apartment complex) - Go Big or Go Home: get a Class A motorhome.

 Pro: it's a Class A motorhome.
 Hell yes.